-An on-orbit demonstration of asteroid deflection is a key test that NASA and other agencies wish to perform before the actual need is present.
-The Double Asteroid Redirection Test (DART) mission is NASA's demonstration of kinetic impactor technology, impacting the asteroid to adjust its speed and path.
-DART will be the first ever space mission to demonstrate asteroid deflection by kinetic impactor.
+An on-orbit demonstration of asteroid deflection is a key test that NASA and other agencies wish to perform before any actual need is present.
+The DART mission is NASA's demonstration of kinetic impactor technology, impacting an asteroid to adjust its speed and path.
+DART will be the first-ever space mission to demonstrate asteroid deflection by kinetic impactor.
 The spacecraft will launch on a SpaceX Falcon 9 rocket out of Vandenberg Space Force Base in California.

 DART's target is the binary asteroid system Didymos, which means "twin" in Greek (and explains the word "double" in the mission's name).
 Didymos is the ideal candidate for humankind's first planetary defense experiment, although it is not on a path to collide with Earth and therefore poses no actual threat to the planet.
-The system is composed of two asteroids: the larger, 780-m-diameter asteroid Didymos A, and the smaller moonlet asteroid, 160-m-diameter Didymos B, which orbits the larger asteroid.
-The DART spacecraft will impact into Didymos B nearly head-on, shortening the time it takes the small asteroid moonlet to orbit Didymos A on the order of minutes.
+The system is composed of two asteroids: the larger asteroid Didymos (diameter: 780 meters, 0.48 miles), and the smaller moonlet asteroid, Dimorphos (diameter: 160 meters, 525 feet), which orbits the larger asteroid.
+The DART spacecraft will impact Dimorphos nearly head-on, shortening the time it takes the small asteroid moonlet to orbit Didymos by several minutes.

 The DART demonstration has been carefully designed.
-The impulse DART delivers to the Didymos binary asteroid system is low and cannot disrupt the asteroid, and Didymos's orbit does not intersect Earth's at any point in current predictions.
+The impulse of energy that DART delivers to the Didymos binary asteroid system is low and cannot disrupt the asteroid, and Didymos's orbit does not intersect Earth's at any point in current predictions.
 Furthermore, the change in Dimorphos's orbit is designed to bring its orbit closer to Didymos.
 The DART mission is a demonstration of capability to respond to a potential asteroid impact threat, should one ever be discovered.

-The Hera mission is currently a candidate ESA mission as part of the Agency's new Space Safety and Security program.
-Hera would launch in 2023 and arrive at the Didymos system in 2027, to conduct a six-month survey of both asteroids, with a particular focus on the crater left by DART's collision.
-The two missions, DART and Hera, are being designed and operated independently, but their combination will boost the overall return to a significant degree.
-NASA's DART mission is fully committed to international cooperation, and Hera team members are full members of the DART team, to contribute to DART's planetary defense investigations and to fully inform Hera's mission.
+The two missions, DART and Hera, are being designed and operated independently, but their combination will boost the overall knowledge return to a significant degree.
+NASA's DART mission is fully committed to international cooperation, and ESA's Hera team members are welcomed as full members of the DART team, to contribute to DART's planetary defense investigations and to fully inform Hera's mission.